hpe-storage/truenas-csp/INSTALL.md

 - description: "Dataset created by HPE CSI Driver for Kubernetes"
 - root: tank

-These parameters may be overriden in the `StorageClass` or have the defaults altered by passing enviornment variables to the CSP runtime with the convention of `DEFAULT_COMPRESSION=OFF`.
+These parameters may be overriden in the `StorageClass` or have the defaults altered by passing environment variables to the CSP runtime with the convention of `DEFAULT_COMPRESSION=OFF`.

 Refer to the TrueNAS CORE documentation what these dataset parameters do.